farmera/sare_grant/study_results_balloons.md

 #### Image capture and preparation

-__Figure 1__ is a RGB composite image stitched together 'by hand' with the help of ground control points (GCPs) spray-painted into the field.
+__Figure 1__ is a RGB composite image captured with a kite and stitched together 'by hand' with the help of ground control points (GCPs) spray-painted into the field.
 Having GCPs in a set of images like this is critical to both stitch together the larger image and to compare image sets over successive days.
 To support this process we used an open source software known as [Fiji](https://fiji.sc/).
 Fiji is an image processing package that bundles an incredible variety of plugins to facilitate